Flasher scorpionfish: Distribution and habitat

 It is indigenous to the tropical and subtropical waters of western and northwest Australia, the Moluccas, and the Philippines to the Marquesas and Society Islands, north to Ryukyu Islands, south to Rowley Shoals, Tonga, and the Mariana and Caroline Islands in Micronesia.
 S. macrochir is typically found on soft substrates, where it sometimes buries itself, camouflaged among rubble where it lies in wait for passing prey.
 It can be found at depths between 1 and 80 m.

 Biology

 The flasher scorpionfish is either found as a solitary fish or in pairs.
-They are nocturnal ambush predators that are camouflaged among the coral rubble, as well as partially burying them selves in the substrate.
+They are nocturnal ambush predators that are camouflaged among the coral rubble, as well as partially burying themselves in the substrate.
 Here they wait for prey such as small fishes to come within range and be engulfed in the large mouth.
 They have grooves along their fin spines which contain venom glands.

 Utilisation

 The flasher scorpionfish is rare in the aquarium trade.